Why Google Trends is one of the best product research & eCommerce tools

 loafer-us

-If these seasonal patterns are hard to detect, Glimpse's Seasonality panel can help us visualize them more clearly and understand what drives them.
+If these seasonal patterns are hard to detect, Glimpse's Seasonality panel can help visualize them more clearly and understand what drives them.

 loafers-seasonality